carpentries/amy/README.md

     have to create one yourself.
     The `--dev` flag installs development dependencies, required e.g. for testing.

-1. Install [yarn][yarn], the tool that manages AMY's JavaScript and CSS dependencies.
-[You can install it here][yarn].
+1. Install [node][nodejs] for front-end packages management.

+1. Install CSS, JS dependencies with (`npm` was installed in previous step when you installed `node`):

+    ~~~
+    $ npm install
+    ~~~

 1. Start running a local instance of Postgres and Redis.
 This requires Docker to be installed locally.
 Redis is required to have certain features (like creating a new person and viewing a workshop request) work correctly.

     ~~~
     $ docker compose -f docker/docker-compose.yml -p amy up -d database redis